rust-lang/rfcs/text/0000-collection-contains-trait.md

 Currently giving a whitelist, a blacklist, or anything that can be described as one(such as a list of enabled/available features) to a function is only possible using `Iterator`s or by requiring a specific type of collection.

 The disadvantage of using `Iterator`(or `IntoIterator`) is that you need to iterator over it to check whether an item is included.
-If it is not included you need to iterator over the entire collection.
+If it is not included you need to iterate over the entire collection.

 The disadvantage of using a specific type of collection is that it doesn't allow the caller to decide which type of collection to choose for the code.
 This may be relevant in other places then just this one function though.